 Safety and tolerability were assessed by clinical evaluation and adverse experience monitoring.
 An adverse experience included any unfavourable change or worsening in the patients during the treatment period.
 Montelukast treatment was generally well tolerated.
-There were no statistically significant differences in the proportion of clinical or drug-related adverse experiences in montelukast 82.4% and 9.6% and placebo groups 86.8% and 3.7% during treatment, p=0.271 and p=0.380 respectively.
-Tables 4 and 5 list drug-related and clinical adverse experiences during treatment and can be found in the online depository.
-No patient in the montelukast group discontinued treatment because of an adverse event which was considered by the investigators to be drug-related.
+There were no statistically significant differences in the proportion of clinical or drugrelated adverse experiences in montelukast (82.4% and 9.6%, respectively) and placebo groups (86.8% and 3.7%, respectively) during treatment (p=0.271 and p=0.380, respectively).
+Tables S4 and S5 list drug-related and clinically adverse experiences during treatment.
+No patient in the montelukast group discontinued treatment because of an adverse event that was considered by the investigators to be drug-related.